SD › London › Airport Hotels & Transportation

 - Hampton by Hilton – Directly connected via covered walkway to the North Terminal and accessible to South Terminal via monorail.
 On-site restaurant, bar, and fitness center; free breakfast buffet from 4am.

 - Bloc Hotel – Modern, efficient, and comfortable accommodations located right inside the South Terminal.

-- Maple Manor Hotel – Cozy and home-like boutique hotel located 2.5 mi away from the airport’s South Terminal.
+- Maple Manor – Cozy and home-like boutique hotel located 2.5 mi away from the airport’s South Terminal.
 Garden setting, great restaurant and breakfast, on-site parking.